Mara (gang): Mara Salvatrucha

-Mara Salvatrucha, also known as M-13, is an international criminal gang that emerged in Los Angeles, California in the second half of the 1980s.
+Mara Salvatrucha, also known as MS-13, is an international criminal gang that emerged in Los Angeles, California in the second half of the 1980s.
 This gang was founded by Salvadoran migrants.
 Over time, Mara Salvatrucha grew rapidly in size.
 Mara Salvatrucha members compete with the earlier existing M-18.
 As a transnational gang, they have a high degree of organization in their criminal activities.

 Activities

 Maras activities range from arms trafficking, assault, auto theft, burglaries, drug trafficking, extortion, human trafficking, identity fraud, identity theft, illegal gambling, illegal immigration, kidnapping, money laundering, people smuggling, prostitution, racketeering, robbery and vandalism.
 Almost all maras display tattoos on their bodies as a sign of their affiliation to their gang.
 "La vida por las maras" or "[the] Life for the gang" is a very commonly used phrase by these gangs.

 Rivalries

 The best known maras are Mara Salvatrucha and their rivals Calle 18.
 Maras were hunted by death squads including Sombra Negra.